alephium/www/src/content/news/community-highlight-wilhelm-k-llstr-m-aka-oracleuggla-81d3938c5692/index.md

 #### How did you find out about Alephium?

-I found out about Alephium while watching a youtube video made by <a href="https://www.youtube.com/c/SebsFinTechChannel" data-href="https://www.youtube.com/c/SebsFinTechChannel">Sebs FinTech</a> Channel about <a href="https://www.youtube.com/watch?v=-bFY1SvMqxc" data-href="https://www.youtube.com/watch?v=-bFY1SvMqxc">Alephium dual mining with Ethereum</a>.
+I found out about Alephium while watching a youtube video made by <a href="https://www.youtube.com/c/SebsFinTechChannel" >Sebs FinTech</a> Channel about <a href="https://www.youtube.com/watch?v=-bFY1SvMqxc" >Alephium dual mining with Ethereum</a>.
 The next thing I know is that I’m mining Alephium:)

 #### What excites you about Alephium?